Chart Color Schemes

 Cultural Diversity

-Mindarie - Quinns Rocks - Jindalee was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics
+The level of cultural diversity witnessed in Mindarie - Quinns Rocks - Jindalee was found to be above average when compared nationally for a number of language and cultural background related metrics

-Mindarie-Quinns Rocks-Jindalee has a higher level of cultural diversity compared to most local areas, with 10.4% of its residents speaking a language other than English at home and 49.9% born overseas.
-Christianity is the predominant religion in Mindarie-Quinns Rocks-Jindalee, accounting for 49.4% of the population.
-However, Judaism is slightly overrepresented compared to Greater Perth, with 0.1% of the population identifying as Jewish.
+Mindarie-Quinns Rocks-Jindalee showed higher cultural diversity than most local areas, with 10.4% speaking a language other than English at home and 49.9% born overseas.
+Christianity was the predominant religion, comprising 49.4%.
+Judaism's representation was similar to Greater Perth, at 0.1%.

 Frequently Asked Questions - Diversity